Punched tape: History

 In 1846, Alexander Bain used punched tape to send telegrams.
 This technology was adopted by Charles Wheatstone in 1857 for the Wheatstone system used for the automated preparation, storage and transmission of data in telegraphy.

 In the 1880s, Tolbert Lanston invented the Monotype typesetting system, which consisted of a keyboard and a composition caster.
 The tape, punched with the keyboard, was later read by the caster, which produced lead type according to the combinations of holes in up to 31 positions.
 The tape reader used compressed air, which passed through the holes and was directed into certain mechanisms of the caster.
 The system went into commercial use in 1897 and was in production well into the 1970s, undergoing several changes along the way.

 Modern use

-In the 21st century, punched tape is obsolete except among hobbyists.
-In computer numerical control (CNC) machining applications, though paper tape has been superseded by digital memory, some modern systems still measure the size of stored CNC programs in feet or meters, corresponding to the equivalent length if the data were actually punched on paper tape.
+In the 21st century, punched tape is obsolete except among hobbyists and in computer numerical control (CNC) machining applications.
+Though paper tape has been superseded by digital memory, some modern systems still measure the size of stored CNC programs in feet or metres — corresponding to the equivalent length if the data were actually punched on paper tape.